Stereographic Markov Chain Monte Carlo: Proofs of Main Results

 \subsection{Proof of \cref{prop-SPSergodic}}

-\begin{proof} If $\pi(x)>0, \forall x\in \mathbb{R}^d$ and $\pi$ being continuous, then $\pi_S(z)$ is continuous and $\pi_S(z)>0$ for all $z\in \mathbb{S}^d$ except the north pole.
+\begin{proof} If $\pi(x)>0, \forall x\in \mathbb{R}^d$ and $\pi$ being continuous, then $\pi_S(z)$ is continuous and $\pi_S(z)>0$ for all $z\in \mathbb{S}^d$ except the North Pole.
 According to \citeps[Theorem 13.0.1]{Meyn2012}, it suffices to prove the existence of a stationary distribution, aperiodicity, $\pi$-irreducibility, and positive Harris recurrence.

 The existence of a stationary distribution comes from the detailed balance of Metropolis--Hastings chain.
 SPS is aperiodic by \citeps[Theorem 3(i)]{roberts1994simple} using the facts that the acceptance probability does not equal to zero and the proposal distribution as a Markov kernel is aperiodic.
 Furthermore, $\pi$-irreducibility comes from \citeps[Theorem 3(ii)]{roberts1994simple} using the fact that the proposal distribution as a Markov kernel is $\pi$-irreducible.
-Next, in \cref{proof-thm-uniform-ergodic}, we prove a $3$-step minorization condition for the transitional kernel.
-That is, for $z\in \mathbb{S}^d$, we have $P^3(z,A)\ge \epsilon Q(A)$ for all Borel measurable set $A$, where $Q(\cdot)$ is a fixed probability measure on $\mathcal{S}^d$ and $\epsilon>0$.
-Then, for any measurable set $A$ with $\pi(A)>0$, for every three steps there is at least a non-zero constant probability to hit $A$.
-This implies any such set $A$ is Harris recurrent so the $\pi$-irreducible chain is Harris recurrent \citeps[ch.9, pp.199]{Meyn2012}.
-Finally, since for every three steps there is at least a non-zero constant probability to hit $A$ from any point on $\mathbb{S}^d$, the expected number of steps for returning to $A$ is finite (which equals to the expectation of a geometric random variable).
-Therefore, by \citeps[Theorem 10.4.10(ii)]{Meyn2012}, the chain is positive recurrent. \end{proof}
+Since $\pi$ is finite, the chain is positive recurrent \cites[pp.1712]{tierney1994markov}.
+Harris recurrence comes directly from \cites[Corollary 2]{tierney1994markov}.